scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 # Data Partitioning

 Once the label csv is generated, we can bin the data into several partitions based on the variance in label values.
 To generate partitions run the following script.
+These partitions are required for hyperparameter tuning and latent unit comparison.

 ```
 python2 data-bins-partitions.py